Dick Uren

 Richard Uren (26 February 1926 – 30 May 2010 (aged 84)) was a rugby union player who played for Waterloo R.F.C. and represented the England national rugby union team four times.
 He represented Cheshire at both rugby union and golf and was also a successful racing sailor.

 Biography

 Uren was born at West Kirby on the Wirral Peninsula.
 His father, Harold Uren, was an association footballer who played as an amateur for Liverpool F.C. and as a professional for Everton F.C.
-Dick Uren was the youngest of seven children; one of his brothers, Harold Uren, was also capped by England at rugby union.
+Dick Uren was the youngest of seven children; one of his brothers, Harold Uren, was capped by the British Lions at rugby union.

 Uren was educated at Calday Grange Grammar School and served as a navigator with the Fleet Air Arm in World War 2.
 After the war he went to the Midlands Agricultural College before joining the family firm of food merchants, H. J. Uren & Sons.
 He worked for the firm until he retired in 1986 and continued to go to the office until two days before his death.
 Uren married his wife, Diana, in 1962 and they had two sons and a daughter.